Preethi-Sakthivel/Awesome-Chocolate-Sales-Product-Analytics-Dashboard/README.md

 ________________________________________

-💻Project Purpose:
+💻 Project Purpose:

 The project aimed to create a comprehensive, interactive sales analytics dashboard to provide key stakeholders with actionable insights into sales performance, profitability, shipment metrics, and individual contributions by salespersons and products.
 ________________________________________

-🛅Business Problem:
+🛅 Business Problem:

 The client faced challenges in consolidating sales data from disparate sources and lacked real-time visibility into performance trends, sales efficiency, and profit margins.
 Additionally, the absence of intelligent forecasting and KPI benchmarking hindered strategic decision-making.
 ________________________________________

-🆕Scope of the Project:
+🆕 Scope of the Project:

 •	Data integration from multiple sources (Excel, CSV, databases)